angular/angular/aio/content/guide/glossary.md

 The `Router` module is an [NgModule](#ngmodule) that provides the necessary service providers and directives for navigating through application views.
 A [routing component](#routing-component) is one that imports the `Router` module and whose template contains a `RouterOutlet` element where it can display views produced by the router.

 The router defines navigation among views on a single page, as opposed to navigation among pages.
 It interprets URL-like links to determine which views to create or destroy, and which components to load or unload.
-It allows you to take advantage of [lazy loading](#lazy-load) in your Angular apps.
+It allows you to take advantage of [lazy loading](#lazy-load) in your Angular applications.

 To learn more, see [Routing and Navigation](guide/router).